JonathanKelsi/pwnable.kr/uaf.md

 So, if we manage to change the `vtable` pointer to point `0x8` bytes back, the offset `0x8` will make it point to the `give_shell` function.

-We need to find a way to change the `vtable` pointer.
 It seems that the `Man` and `Woman` objects are each `0x18` bytes long.
 So, if we'll use the `3`rd option to free them, and then allocate 2 chunks of `0x18` bytes, those chunks will be allocated in the same place as the `Man` and `Woman` objects.

 Since the `2`nd option not only gives us the choice of how many bytes to allocate, but also the choice of which file to read into the allocated memory, we can use it to allocate 2 `0x18` byte chunks, that look like this: